Note: this analysis was updated in October 2025.

 - Around 189,000 people had BNO visas, and currently have to wait five years for settlement.
 It is unclear to what extent the new rules will apply to BNOs.

-- Around 313,000 people held family visas.
+- Around 300,000 people held family visas.
 According to the White Paper, a five-year qualifying period for settlement will be maintained for family members of British citizens, but not necessarily for those of non-UK nationals with ILR.
+A 2025 survey of partner visa holders found that 82% of sponsors were British citizens.
 Note that some family members are already on a ten-year path to settlement.

 Another 1.7 million people – 42% of all those on temporary visas – were on visas with no route to settlement.
 These visas are not directly affected by the proposed changes, although some people on them may plan on switching into visa categories that currently offer a five-year route to settlement.
 They include migrants on study visas (961,000), graduate visas (264,000), Ukraine visas (286,000), as well as temporary workers and other ineligible work visa holders (145,000).